alexyermanos/PlatypusPython/README.md

 ### Modes

 There are 3 different main modes:
+-`10x` which assumes that the input is 10x data, it will then create a VGM from these data and then a CSV with the sequences.
+If no GEX data are available, set `gex_input` attribute to `noGEX` or if only `.h5` is available use `h5` instead.
 - `VGM` which assumes that a VGM exists in the data folder named data.R which will create the CSV with the sequences.
 - `CSV` which assumes that the CSV is ready with the sequences, but the user has to provide the location of the CSV and can provide the name of the column
 #